The effect of ultra-violet photon pumping of H$_2$ in dust-deficient protoplanetary disks: summary

 \section{summary}

 Recent millimeter observations suggest that the dust amount in a PPD decreases with disk evolution.
-Although the gas mass is uncertain, the dust abundance and its long-term variation may be important in the process of disk photoevaporation and thereby planet formation in terms of disk dispersal.
-In the present paper, we have performed a set of radiation-hydrodynamics simulations with varying the dust-to-gas mass ratio to quantify how the effects of \ce{H2} pumping on the photoevaporation of dust-deficient disks.
-In the standard case with $M_*=1\Msun$ and $\mathcal{D}=10^{-2}$, \ce{H2} pumping heats the evaporating gas driven by FUV photoelectric heating. \ce{H2} pumping does, therefore, not directly contribute to the mass loss but only affects the temperature structure of the outflow.
+The gas mass variation still remains uncertain, but the dust abundance and its long-term variation may be important in the process of disk photoevaporation, and thereby planet formation through disk dispersal.
+In the present paper, we have performed a set of radiation-hydrodynamics simulations with varying the dust-to-gas mass ratio to quantify the effect of \ce{H2} pumping on the photoevaporation of dust-deficient disks.
+In the standard case with $M_*=1\Msun$ and $\mathcal{D}=10^{-2}$, \ce{H2} pumping heats the evaporating gas driven by FUV photoelectric heating. \ce{H2} pumping does not directly contribute to the total mass loss but affects the temperature structure of the outflow.
 However, we have also shown that \ce{H2} pumping heating is effective at the inner region within several gravitational radii where the density is higher than the critical density for collisional de-excitation of \ce{H2} molecules.

+We have found that the major heating process varies with the dust-to-gas mass ratio of the disk.
 In relatively dust-rich cases with $\mathcal{D}\geq 10^{-3}$, the disks are heated mainly by the FUV photoelectric process, and the outer molecular region evaporates efficiently.
+In the other, dust-deficient disks with $\mathcal{D}\leq 10^{-3}$, the dominant heating process is caused by \ce{H2} pumping and X-ray radiation.
+The derived mass-loss rate as a function of $\mathcal{D}$ is given by \eqnref{eq:MassLoss} for the cases of $\mathcal{D}\geq10^{-3}$.
+The mass-loss rate is relatively small at $\mathcal{D} < 10^{-3}$ where the FUV photoelectric heating is inefficient.

-In the other, dust-deficient disks with $\mathcal{D}\leq 10^{-3}$, the dominant heating process is \ce{H2} pumping and X-ray.
-Since the dust amount can vary on a long timescale as the disk evolves, the temperature structure, the mass-loss profile, and the chemical composition would also change.
+Since the dust amount can vary on a long timescale as the disk evolves, the temperature structure, the mass-loss profile, and the chemical composition would also change on similar timescales.
 In future work, we shall study the long-term dispersal process of a PPD by incorporating the formation, growth, and destruction of dust grains.

-\acknowledgments R.N. acknowledges support from the Special Postdoctoral Researcher program at RIKEN and from Grant-in-Aid for Research Activity Start-up (19K23469).
-R.K. acknowledges financial support via the Emmy Noether and Heisenberg Research Grants funded by the German Research Foundation (DFG) under grant no.~KU 2849/3 and 2849/9.
+\acknowledgments The authors thank Riouhei Nakatani for discussion on the disk chemo-thermal structure.
 Numerical computations were carried out on Cray XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.